 The analyses will provide insights into actual investment decisions and their costs, including any staging criteria used to phase mitigation activities over time, avoiding large upfront costs.
-It will allow a linkage to be made between costs spent and remedied seismic risk, conditioned on building size and prior risk state (e.g., building code at time of original construction).
+It will allow a linkage to be made between costs spent and remedied seismic risk, conditioned on factors such building size and prior risk state (e.g., building code at time of original construction).

 What is the Research Plan?
 The research plan is comprised of three major activities: (1) developing a methodology to estimate seismic retrofit costs, with an application of the methodology to federal building inventory data, (2) quantifying benefits and other impacts of seismic retrofits, and (3) development of a staging protocol based on economic best practices.
 Activity 1 has been completed in FY18, with a focus on estimating structural retrofit cost.
 Further direct (e.g., nonstructural) and indirect (e.g., rental space) costs are investigated in FY19.
 Activity 2 will be the focus of FY20.